"If you’re like me, and you enjoy a character that will keep you on the edge of your seat . . . look no further than Michael"

 A small Greek island.
 Sun and sea.
 For Rob and Georgie, on a two-week break, it’s a chance to reconnect, spend some much-needed time together away from their busy, urban lives.
 For Michael – a shy, introverted man, stranded alone at the same hotel – the holiday is a revelation.
 And it takes on a very special meaning when Georgie casually befriends him.
 At the mercy of a powerful fantasy life, and unable to understand his conflicting emotions, Michael’s growing obsessions set in motion a train of events that will have shattering consequences.
 A taut psychological thriller, Travelling Companion is a study of how ordinary people commit appalling acts, and how horrific actions can grow from the most trivial of misunderstandings.

 Virginia Gilbert is a BAFTA-nominated, award-winning writer and director in film, television, radio and fiction.
 Her screenwriting work has been placed on the BritList and she was named as a 'Star of Tomorrow' by Screen International.
 Her debut feature film as writer-director, A Long Way From Home, starring Brenda Fricker and James Fox, will be released in the UK in 2013.
-Her short fiction has been published internationally, broadcast on BBC Radio 4 and RTÉ Radio 1, and her debut collection of stories was shortlisted for the Scott Prize 2011.
-Virginia is currently preparing a new TV series for Irish television to broadcast in 2014 and writing an original drama for BBC Radio 4, scheduled to broadcast late 2013.
+Her short fiction has been published internationally, and broadcast on BBC Radio 4 and RTÉ Radio 1, and her debut collection of stories was shortlisted for the Scott Prize 2011.
+She cowrote the season finale of Silent Witness (2019).
 Travelling Companion is her first novel.